hashbang/hashbang/abuse/signup.md

 account creation.

-Lastly, the adversary must compute the answer with only access to `challenge` and an online verifier (the API server): it may not violate the confidentiality properties of `token` (which is encrypted).
-It follows that the adversary must be able to compute the solution to the CAPTCHA within a reasonable number of attempts.
+Lastly, the adversary must compute the answer with only access to `challenge` and an online verifier (the API server).
+The verifier refuses to answer to a given CAPTCHA after one wrong answer, and the adversary may not violate the confidentiality properties of `token` (which is encrypted).

+It follows that the adversary must be able to compute the solution to the CAPTCHA on the first attempt.

 *NOTE:* Assumption 2 might be violated, given that [TextCaptcha]'s API doesn't